 How to make pulpy grape juice at home?

-Store homemade grape juice refrigerated for 3-5 days.
-To store grape juice for longer you can freeze homemade grape juice.
-Or you can heat process the juice and can the juice to store jarred at room temperature for up to a year.
+Store refrigerated for 3-5 days.
+To store longer you can freeze the homemade juice.
+Or you can heat process and can the juice to store jarred at room temperature for up to a year.

 How to can

-To can homemade grape juice simply pour into sterilized jars after heating and hot water bath process the juice as directed by the National Center for Home Food Preservation, about 5-15 minutes depending on jar size and elevation.
+To can homemade juice simply pour into sterilized jars after heating.
+And hot water bath process the juice as directed by the National Center for Home Food Preservation, about 5-15 minutes depending on jar size and elevation.

 - 3 ½ pounds grapes green grapes, red grapes, wild grapes, etc.